 By Mercy King’ori and Ridwan Oloyede

 Registration of data controllers and processors is one of the unique aspects of data protection laws in Africa.
-Of the 36 countries with data protection laws, 11 have registration requirements for data controllers and processors.[1]
+Of the 39 countries with data protection laws, 15 have registration requirements for data controllers and processors.[1]
 In some of these countries, the processing of personal data is prohibited until registration is completed and recorded in a central registry maintained by the data protection authority (DPA).
 This makes registration a foundational step in the compliance journey for controllers and processors.
-Registration has been justified as a means of generating revenue, mapping a country’s data controllers and processors to aid in compliance and enforcement efforts, assisting controllers and processors in acquiring legitimacy to process data, and fostering consumer trust.
+The objective of registration have been justified as a means of generating revenue, mapping a country’s data controllers and processors to aid in compliance and enforcement efforts, assisting controllers and processors in acquiring legitimacy to process data, and fostering consumer trust.

 The process of registration varies significantly among countries.
 The differences are visible in the validity period of a registration certificate, exemptions from registration, and thresholds for mandatory registration, among other aspects.
 In many countries, the process begins with submitting an application for registration, in which the applicant is required by law to provide specific information.
 This marks the initial point of comparison among countries.
 Common registration information requirements include a description of the categories of personal data to be processed,[2] a description of the purpose for processing personal data, and details about international data transfer, among other information.
 While the registration requirements of some countries are explicit, some laws, such as those of Zimbabwe[3] and Botswana,[4] require notification to the DPA before the commencement of automated processing activities.
 These laws mandate the DPAs to maintain registers whose content resembles the registration requirements found in the laws of countries with express provisions.
 In Zimbabwe, however, registration is being proposed as part of the draft Regulations.[5]
 Concerning thresholds for registration, some laws categorise which controllers and processors should register with the authority.
-For example, Nigeria’s recently passed Data Protection Act includes a registration requirement for data controllers of significant importance.
+For example, Nigeria’s Data Protection Act includes a registration requirement for data controllers of significant importance.
+This requirement is also present under the Malawian[6] and Somalian[7] laws.

-To simplify the process of registration, some DPAs have created online portals[6] that registrants can access to initiate the process.
+To simplify the process of registration, some DPAs have created online portals that registrants can access to initiate the process.
 Leveraging digital forms as opposed to manually filling in forms has greatly simplified the process of registration by saving time and resources for the authorities.
 After an application has been made, the required fees are paid.
-Some countries have a tiered fee system based on criteria such as the number of employees, or turnover of an entity that is used to classify a controller or processor based on size.[7]
+Some countries have a tiered fee system based on criteria such as the number of employees, or turnover of an entity that is used to classify a controller or processor based on size.[9] while in Rwanda, no fee is charged.
 The authority then verifies the provided information to ensure that it complies with the requirements of the applicable laws.
 The period within which an authority should respond to an application also varies.
-In Kenya, a prospective registrant should expect to receive a response within 14 days[8] while in Seychelles it can be within 6 months[9].
+In Kenya, a prospective registrant should expect to receive a response within 14 days[10] .

 Upon verification of an application, a DPA may accept or reject it, give reasons for such rejection, and provide an opportunity for the applicant to amend the application.
-In the former case, the majority of authorities issue a certificate of registration that is renewable after a certain period of time, which also varies among countries.[10].
-For example, in Kenya, the certificate is valid for a period of 24 months from the date of issuance,[11] while in Mauritius, the certificate is valid for 3 years from the date of issuance,[12] and in Seychelles, it is valid for 5 years.[13]
-In countries like Seychelles, an applicant is permitted to have a certificate of registration that is valid for a shorter period than the stipulated 5 years but not less than 1 year.[14]
-In an effort to guarantee the openness of the registration procedure, most laws require that the register of controllers and processors be publicly accessible.[15]
-For instance, the authorities in Kenya, Uganda, Mauritius, and Ghana maintain a public portal listing successful registrants according to the entity’s name, regardless of whether it is a controller or processor.
+In the former case, the majority of authorities issue a certificate of registration that is renewable after a certain period of time, which also varies among countries.[12].
+For example, in Kenya, the certificate is valid for a period of 24 months from the date of issuance,[13] while in Mauritius, the certificate is valid for 3 years from the date of issuance,[14] and in Tanzania, it is valid for 5 years.[14].
+In an effort to guarantee the openness of the registration procedure, most laws require that the register of controllers and processors be publicly accessible.[17]
+For instance, the authorities in Kenya, Uganda, Mauritius, Nigeria and Ghana maintain a public portal listing successful registrants according to the entity’s name, regardless of whether it is a controller or processor.
 In addition, authorities in Ghana, Rwanda, and Uganda have been running campaigns and reminding data controllers and processors to register with them.

 As mentioned above, differences also exist with regard to exemption from registration.
-Some laws have mandatory registration for all data controllers and processors such as Ghana[16] and Kenya while others exempt certain controllers and processors from registration.
-In Zambia, exemption from registration is subject to a declaration from the authority[17] while in Uganda, the DPA may, by a notice in the gazette, exempt certain data controllers and processors[18].
+Some laws have mandatory registration for all data controllers and processors such as Ghana[18] and Kenya while others exempt certain controllers and processors from registration.
+In Zambia, exemption from registration is subject to a declaration from the authority[19] while in Uganda, the DPA may, by a notice in the gazette, exempt certain data controllers and processors by notice in the gazette.[20]

 Lastly, it is crucial to keep in mind that, although registration represents only a single step on the path to compliance, it is an important step in assisting controllers and processors to comprehend and consolidate their data processing activities, thereby facilitating further compliance, especially with regard to the principle of accountability.